 “So, are you dating anyone?”
 I asked.

-The instant the question came out of my mouth and I saw the look on her face, I knew that the story wasn’t going to be good.
+The instant the question came out of my mouth and I saw the look on her face, I knew I made a huge mistake asking.
 She started telling me (complaining, actually) about her semi-new boyfriend, how he is non-committal, won’t really make plans ahead of time, and that she’s not sure if he is seeing other women.
 He says he isn’t, but she’s unsure.
-I sensed a lot of anxiety when she was talking about him, like the whole relationship was just causing her stress.
+I sensed a lot of anxiety when she was talking about him, like the whole relationship was just causing her stress. (and loneliness.)

 I sensed that she knew the situation she was in wasn’t healthy for her, and that it wasn’t making her happy.
 In fact, it was making her unhappy.
 But, for whatever reason, she was choosing to stay in it.
 The reasons could be that her self-esteem is low and she doesn’t think she can do better, or she doesn’t want to start dating again and it’s comfortable, or she thinks she can change him.